nate-thegrate/nate-thegrate/README.md

 ### [recipes.nate-thegrate.com](https://recipes.nate-thegrate.com/)

 Dinner for less than $5, and breakfast for less than $1.

-And all of it's sugar-free and 100% plant-based.
+Everything is sugar-free and 100% plant-based.

 *this website is a work-in-progress: ~40 recipes total, ~20 recipes with full price & nutrition data*

 <br><br><br>

 ![Dart & Flutter](./flutter-dart-logos.png)

-The Flutter SDK is my life; the Dart language is my one true love.

 - make an app for any screen: [flutter.dev](https://flutter.dev)
 - cross-platform game development: [flutter.dev/games](https://flutter.dev/games)